-Apple Watch Series 7 vs Apple Watch Series 6: what’s the difference?
+Apple Watch Series 7 vs Apple Watch Series 6: what’s the difference? | Stuff

-Right on time, Apple’s announced a fresh addition to its smartwatch family.
+Right on time, Apple announced a fresh addition to its smartwatch family last year.

-So what’s new with the Apple Watch Series 7?
+So what’s different with the Apple Watch Series 7?
 At first glance, not too much.
 Not the overhaul many were hoping for, the latest Cupertino ticker instead delivers a catalogue of tweaks and improvements, led by a bigger display.

 But are the changes enough to justify an upgrade from the Apple Watch Series 6?
-Whether you’re considering an upgrade or wondering whether to wait before buying your first Apple Watch, we’ve done a deep-dive to compare the two – and determine whether it’s worth switching up your wrist wear.
+Whether you’re considering an upgrade or wondering whether to wait before buying your first Apple Watch, we’ve done a deep dive to compare the two – and determine whether it’s worth switching up your wristwear.

 Design & display: face filler